 [Note: The information below specifically covers the description and application process for this sophomore award.
 Students applying for the grant should also visit the "Planning for Off-Campus Study" page on the Office of International Programs and Off-Campus Study's website.
-In particular, pay attention to items #1, #3 and #6 regarding F&M requirements for studying off-campus: students must attend a Starting Points Meeting, meet with an off-campus study adviser and complete the online "Required F&M Off-Campus Study Application Form" (due Wednesday, March 20, for summer study).]
+In particular, pay attention to Steps 1, 3 and 4 regarding F&M requirements for studying off-campus: students must attend a Starting Points meeting, meet with an off-campus study adviser and complete an online Individual Approval Request Form (due March 1, for summer study) for study programs not pre-approved by F&M .]

 The Sophomore Summer Foreign Travel Award in Studio or Art History, which carries an annual value of approximately $3,000, was established in 1986 by the late Dean of the College, Bradley R. Dewey.
 It is open to sophomores who have formally declared a major in art history or studio art.